Hiring a Lead Professional to Work in Your Home

 Do all lead professionals have to be certified?

 Lead professionals in California are required to be certified in many situations.
 State law requires lead inspector/risk assessors to be certified.
 State law also requires certification for anyone who does work designed to reduce or eliminate lead hazards from any type of building in California.
 You can call the Lead-Related Construction Information Line at 1-800-597-LEAD (outside California: 510-620-5694) to request detailed information on when certification is required.

 What if I plan to do the work myself?

 Before you begin your home improvement project, get information on testing the areas you plan to repaint, remodel or renovate for lead.
-You should also get the free EPA booklet, Reducing Lead Hazards When Remodeling Your Home.
+You should also get the free EPA booklet, Steps to Lead Safe Renovation, Repair and Painting.
 This how-to booklet, also available by calling the National Lead Information Center at 1-800-424-LEAD, is a valuable guide for anyone involved in home improvement projects that could disturb lead.

 What is the difference between being trained and being certified?